 - learn how to build resilience into food and farming systems,

-- see how our linear thinking creates our problems, and
+- see how our linear thinking creates our problems and unintended consequences, and

 - ultimately how to manage complex systems for multiple objectives (economic, environmental AND social) and thus move us toward a more sustainable and truly successful agriculture .